Here is the articulation presentation shown to our students this year: Articulation 2016-17

 Step 5: Counselor may change student's schedule as long as receiving teacher has seats available at time of the reception of the change form.
 Administrative approval may also be necessary in some cases.

-No changes may be made after one week past the grading period.
+No changes may be made after one week past the first grading period (progress report) each semester.
+College courses have a different timeline for adds/drops.

 Please refer to https://www.sandiegounified.org/schools/la-jolla/academic-handbook (Academic Handbook) for additional information...